zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 #### Reciprocal frequency and actual resolution

 A lot of developers think that these values are equal.
-But they can be not equal in general case.
+But they can be not equal in the general case.
 In fact, we have only one guarantee here: actual resolution ≥ reciprocal frequency because we can't achieve resolution better than one tick.
 However, there are a lot of cases when one tick defined by `Stopwatch.Frequency` does not correspond to actual resolution (for example, on Mono or on Hypervisors).
-But what if we really want to know actual resolution?
+But what if we really want to know the actual resolution?
 Unfortunately, there is no API for that.
 But we can calculate an approximation of this value.
 For example, if we take the table from the [Sequential reads](#sequential-reads) section and remove the first line (where `ticks=0`), we get an observable resolution distribution for an interval of time.
 We can calculate a minimal observable resolution and average/median observable resolution.
-But be careful: keep in mind that its just *observable* values for a single series of measurements.
+But be careful: keep in mind that it's just *observable* values for a single series of measurements.
 You can get a new distribution per each run.
-You can not trust these values but sometimes you can use them for some kind of resolution approximation (may be useful in some applications).
+You can not trust these values, but sometimes you can use them for some resolution approximation (may be useful in some applications).

 ---

 ### Benchmarks

-Let's write the following benchmark with help of [BenchmarkDotNet](https://github.com/PerfDotNet/BenchmarkDotNet):
+Let's write the following benchmark with the help of [BenchmarkDotNet](https://github.com/PerfDotNet/BenchmarkDotNet):

 ```cs
 [ClrJob, CoreJob, MonoJob]